ecologyunderground/ecologyunderground/index.md

 OOS 53 - Bridging the Gap Between Fine-Root and Fungal Functional Traits

+Description:

+We are experiencing a belowground data revolution: Like mushrooms, data on fine-root and fungal traits are sprouting up everywhere.
+It is time to tackle some of the biggest questions and shape the future directions in belowground ecology.
+OOS 62 will lead the way by featuring presentations on the most recent accomplishment of root trait studies.
+In particular, speakers will approach the genetic mechanisms of root trait variation, the role of root traits in ecosystem processes or the interaction between root traits and soil microorganisms.
+In turn, OOS 73 sheds light on the deep and dark effects of root dynamics on ecosystem functions.
+Researchers in this session focus on the understudied tropical biome to understand the role of roots in forest resilience, drought resistance or reforestation.
+Lastly, OOS 53 proposes a path forward: Bridging the gap between fine-root and fungal functional traits.
+Speakers in this session take up a challenge by linking fine root traits to mycorrhizal fungal traits, to mycorrhizal networks and beyond.
+Together, we will pave the way for  next generation research on belowground trait-based ecology.

 Session organization:

 Morning: from 9.30 to 11.30 am